gggaspar/helios-translation/README.md

    according to gender, which is what the "masculine" and "feminine" contexts try to establish.
 In languages that do not flex words according to gender, this contextual marker makes no sense.

+### Static files and redirections
+   As previously mentioned, static files in the code tree are not touched by any translation machinery.
+That way,an option to translate such files is to add a manually translated version to each language aimed to be supported: the correct version to be presented is then chosen by JavaScript redirection code which detects the browser's requested language.

+   Below is a listing of all files in the code tree that need to be modified or created manually in order for translation to work for those files:

+   * helios-server/helios/media/static_templates/LANG/
+     - question.html

+   * helios-server/helios/templates/email/[LANG]/
+     - info_body.txt
+     - info_subject.txt
+     - result_body.txt
+     - result_subject.txt
+     - simple_body.txt
+     - simple_subject.txt
+     - vote_body.txt
+     - vote_subject.txt

+   * helios-server/heliosbooth/templates/[LANG]/
+     - audit.html
+     - done.html
+     - election.html
+     - footer.html
+     - header.html
+     - question.html
+     - seal.html
+     - submit.html

+   * helios-server/server_ui/templates/email/[LANG]/
+     - cast_vote_body.txt
+     - cast_vote_subject.txt

+   * helios-server/heliosbooth/
+     - single-ballot-verify.html (**converted to redirection**)
+     - vote.html (**converted to redirection**)
+     - default-sbv.html (_sbv_ is short for _single-ballot-verifier_)
+     - default-vote.html
+     - [LANG]-sbv.html
+     - [LANG]-verifier.js
+     - [LANG]-verifierworker.js
+     - [LANG]-vote.html

+   * helios-server/heliosverifier/
+     - verify.html (**converted to redirection**)
+     - default-verify.html
+     - [LANG]-verify.html

+   Directories and files with **[LANG]** mean those directories and files need to be created substituting **[LANG]** with the code for the language you are translating to (e.g. _pt-BR_ for Brazilian Portuguese or _nl_ for Dutch).
+   Files marked with **converted to redirection** are files present in the original Helios code that have been fully modified with the sole purpose of redirecting execution to the correct language file; their original versions have been delegated to the similarly named _default-*_ variants.

+   This is the currently ugly part of the translation process: all of the above files need to be manually verified for strings, each of which then need to be manually translated in place by a corresponding version in another language.
+Careful not to modify any code!
+Again, the Brazilian Portuguese version of such files (pt-BR) may be used as a template.

+   **OBSERVATION 1:** the translation patch eases this process by taking care of creating the redirection files as well as the _default-*_ versions, so you will only need to create your [LANG]-* versions of those.

+   **OBSERVATION 2:** do take care if your language code is composed of a language and country specification (e.g. pt-BR for Brazilian Portuguese).
+   The Django translation in _helios-server/locale/_ expects a **locale name**: in the case of Brazilian Portuguese, that is **pt_BR** (language and country are separated by an underscore).
+In the case of the above static file translations, which use JavaScript, a **language code** is
+   expected: in the case of Brazilian Portuguese, that is **pt-BR** (notice the dash separating language and country specifications).